gcclinux/EasyEdit/docs/FILE-SYSTEM-ACCESS-API.md

 ## Conclusion

-The File System Access API integration brings significant improvements to the web version of EasyEdit, making it much more capable for users of modern browsers.
+The File System Access API integration brings significant improvements to the web version of EasyEditor, making it much more capable for users of modern browsers.
 While it doesn't fully replace the Electron app (especially for Git operations), it provides a much better experience than traditional web file handling.

 **Recommendation:**
 - **For Git workflows**: Use the Electron desktop app